mnbvmnbv2/video-group-merger/README.md

 ## Main script
 - This uses ffmprobe to find video sizes
-- Compresses and merges videos into chunks of up to 12 hours and outputs a file with
+- Compresses and merges videos into chunks of up to 12 hours.

-- You need to specify input folder and output folder:
+- You need to specify input folder and output folder
+- THe input folder should be divided by folders per "related group" for example courses if you use it for lecture videos.
+The combined length inside a folder can exceed 12 hours.
+If one folder named `example` has 14 videos that are a combined length of 14 hours, then the output videos will be named `example-1.mp4` and `example-2.mp4`.
+- It is generated a textfile alongside the video with timestamps for the original videos.
+This can be pasted as the youtube description of the merged video to make it easy to find the orignial videos.

 - Input folder should be on format
 ```
 - Input_folder